The Power of Empathetic Research: Transforming Consumer Insights

 In this article, we discuss the following:

-• What is empathy in research?
+- What is empathy in research?

-• Better insights through empathy
+- Better insights through empathy

-• How researchers can develop empathy skills
+- How researchers can develop empathy skills

-What is empathy in research?
+What is empathetic research?

-Empathy in research, which can also be considered empathy in communications, comes down to truly understanding the other person's viewpoint.
+Empathetic research comes down to truly understanding the other person's viewpoint.
 It's not just about what you want to hear but what is being said and what it means.

-Empathy in research is the cornerstone of good qualitative research.
+Empathetic research is the cornerstone of good qualitative research.
 Unfortunately, many times research can feel clinical, regimented, and even cold.
 When it feels like research, that's a sign empathy isn't present.
 Instead, it should be a life experience for all involved.
-It must make participants feel good and that it was a productive use of their time, and that is why using empathy in research is synonymous with success.
+It must make participants feel good and that it was a productive use of their time, and that is why empathetic research is synonymous with success.

-Where does empathy in research show up?
+Where does empathetic research show up?

-1. Research Design: Keep the consumer's emotions and needs in mind when designing the research project.
+- Research Design: Keep the consumer's emotions and needs in mind when designing the research project.
 Even though you aren't talking to the consumer in this stage, still understand them and design questions based on where they are.

-1. Participant Engagement: Engage with participants in a way that makes them feel comfortable, relaxed and understood.
+- Participant Engagement: Engage with participants in a way that makes them feel comfortable, relaxed and understood.
 Be in the moment and show them you care about them, about their experiences in their greatest details.

-1. Debrief & Result Share-out: Whether it’s a presentation, one-sheeter, or a video, empathy still matters here as well.
+- Debrief & Result Share-out: Whether it’s a presentation, one-sheeter, or a video, empathy still matters here as well.
 Sharing insights in a way that caters to the research users is essential to drive meaningful action.

 "Understand that empathy is just the starting point," said Isabelle Landreville, President & Chief Insight Seeker at Sylvestre & Co.
 "But it is only with empathy that you will make the right decisions to ensure success.
 Without empathy, you are blinded."

-• Cognitive empathy: The ability to understand another person's perspective.
+- Cognitive empathy: The ability to understand another person's perspective.

-• Emotional empathy: The ability to share another person's feelings.
+- Emotional empathy: The ability to share another person's feelings.

-• Compassionate empathy: The ability to care about another person's well-being.
+- Compassionate empathy: The ability to care about another person's well-being.

 All of these take practice and time to master.
 And at times, they can be overlooked because researchers are so busy with the tasks of setting up the research, finding respondents, and then asking all the questions everyone would like to ask.